Beyond the Pseudoforest Strong Nine Dragon Tree Theorem: Proof of the upper bounds

-Our goal in this section is to prove Theorem \ref{thm:upperBound}.
 Throughout this section, graphs are allowed to contain parallel edges and loops.
 Before we begin, we mention a well-known correspondence between pseudoforests and orientations that we will exploit.
 Recall that, given a graph $G$, an \textit{orientation} of $G$ is obtained by taking each edge $xy \in E(G)$, and replacing $xy$ with exactly one of the arcs $(x,y)$ and $(y,x)$.

 \begin{obs} A graph $G$ is a pseudoforest if and only if $G$ admits an orientation where every vertex has outdegree at most one. \end{obs} From this observation, we get an important corollary.

 \begin{cor} A graph admits a decomposition into $k$ pseudoforests if and only if it admits an orientation such that every vertex has outdegree at most $k$. \end{cor}